Blog

 When to see an orthopedic specialist for back pain

-The pain doesn’t follow the usual pattern anymore Some mornings feel heavier than others.
+Some mornings feel heavier than others.
 Your back doesn’t just ache—it holds you still.
 You move differently without noticing.
 You shift in chairs more often.
 Your walk shortens.
 Lifting bags becomes unpredictable.
 Stairs are slower now.
 You tell yourself it’s temporary, but time keeps passing.
-You move…
+You move differently without noticing There’s no sudden injury.
+Just…

 Read more